Canada election: Justin Trudeau's Liberals projected to win snap poll | DW | 21.09.2021

 O'Toole posted a photo of himself and his wife casting their ballots on Monday.
 He claims to have a plan "to secure a better life" for Canadians while supporting tax reform and a more aggressive foreign policy toward China.

-The latest surveys suggest the race between Trudeau and O'Toole is too close to call.
+Ahead of the election, opinion polls suggested the race between Trudeau and O'Toole would be too close to call.

 Trying to regain a majority after ruling a minority government for two years, the prime minister's poll numbers were strong in August.
 However, he has seen his support tumble after calling for an election.